-Getting enough sleep can be severly impaired by ready access to a 24/7 online community via their phones such as Instagram, Snapchat, WhatsApp and other messaging services, not to mention their compulsion to play games and catch up with box sets late into the night.
+Getting enough sleep can be severely impaired by ready access to a 24/7 online community via their phones such as Instagram, Snapchat, Tumblr, WhatsApp their mid-teens.
+At this stage you can insist they go to bed at the right time which should encourage them to stick to a similar routine when they reach their late teens when it's not so easy for you to tell them what to do.

+and other messaging services, not to mention their compulsion to play games and catch up with box sets late into the night.

 To combat this you may want to minimise the number of screens they have in the bedroom, encourage them to have at least 30 mins screen-free time before settling down to sleep and get them to use night screen settings in the evening to reduce glare (white light on bright screens prevent sleepiness).
-Phones should be set to silent at bedtime so that sleep is not interrupted by phone notifiacations.
+Phones should be set to silent at bedtime so that sleep is not interrupted by regular pinging with alerts and messages.
+Encourage them to use the "Do not disturb" feature if their phone has one, which will automatically silence alerts at the same time each night.